web-cat/code-workout/README.md

       - one course offering is set up with the admin and instructor as instructors, and all other sample accounts as students

-## Upload and test programming exercises
+## Upload and Test Programming Exercises:

 Upload exercise files at the 'gym/exercises/upload' URL from CodeWorkout's root.
 Then use the /gym/workouts/new URL from CodeWorkout's home to create a new workout from existing exercises and simultaneously add it to a course offering.